ArshadAman/master-django/DailyNotes.md

 💡 **Prefer Explicit Orchestration:** For critical business logic, **explicit is better than implicit**.
 Use a service function that clearly outlines all its steps.
 You (and your team) can see exactly what's happening just by reading the code.
 Reserve signals for non-critical tasks or for integrating third-party apps where you can't modify the source code.

 Clarity is key to building maintainable, large-scale systems.

+## Beyond the Basics: Hacking Django's Forms for Custom Validation 🎮
+Django's forms are more than just a way to render HTML—they are a powerful, secure validation engine.
+Let's look at how to create a custom field to handle complex user input, like a comma-separated list of tags.

+The magic happens in the form field's cleaning process, which runs in a specific order when you call form.is_valid().

+Code Explained: The Validation Pipeline ➡️
+To build a custom CommaSeparatedTagsField, you override two key methods:

+1️⃣ to_python(self, value): This is the first step.
+Its job is to convert the raw string from the browser into the correct Python data type.
+For our tags field, it takes a string like " django, python " and turns it into a clean list: ['django', 'python'].

+Python

+def to_python(self, value):
+    if not value:
+        return []
+    return [tag.strip() for tag in value.split(',')]
+2️⃣ validate(self, value): This method runs after to_python.
+It receives the clean Python list and runs your custom validation logic against it.
+This is where you can enforce rules that are impossible with standard validators.

+Python

+def validate(self, value):
+    super().validate(value) # Run standard checks first
+    if len(value) > 5:
+        raise forms.ValidationError("You can only enter up to 5 tags.") for tag in value:
+        if ' ' in tag:
+            raise forms.ValidationError("Tags cannot contain spaces.")
+By separating these steps, Django creates a robust and reusable validation system.

+Pro-Tips for Scaling 📈
+💡 Server-Side Validation Must Be Fast: Your form's clean() and validate() methods run on every submission.
+Avoid slow operations like database queries or network calls within them.
+A slow validation method can be a major performance bottleneck and even a potential vector for a denial-of-service attack.

+💡 Use Client-Side Validation for UX, Not Security: You can reduce server load by adding simple checks (like required or maxlength) in the browser with JavaScript.
+This gives users instant feedback.
+However, never trust it.
+A malicious user can easily bypass client-side checks, so you must always re-run all validations on the server.